-6.0 Homework
+5.0 Homework

 Homework not completed or done to the expected standard will lead to intervention as decided by the teacher.
+See section 1.1 'Embedding Routines' above.
 The class teacher will log this via Frog.
 The teacher might decide that a student will benefit from extra time after school to help the student close gaps in their learning.
 This additional tuition is an opportunity for students to gain extra support and intervention from the teacher.
 Students will be expected to attend this.
 An automated text will be sent to parents when a 'failure to complete homework' has been sanctioned.